hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ### Use materialized views
 I've seen countless examples of tables named like order_**advanced**, order_**enriched**, order_**v2** order_**extra**.
-These boastful suffixes usually indicate that the order_**suffix** is just the original **order** table with a few columns joined from another table.
+These boastful suffixes usually mean that the order_**suffix** table is the original **order** table with a few columns joined from another one.
 I've seen the horror in the eyes of hardcore programmers when they heard of such crimes against the laws of data modelling.
 The truth is that tables like these are common in analytical workflows, and, I daresay, even useful.

 Imagine you have a team of ten analysts, each of them analyzing some aspect of sales.
 They all need data about orders and transportation costs, which is exactly what the `order_advanced` table provides.
-Of course, they could join the transportation costs themselves but that would slow down their queries, and they would need to duplicate the joining code creating a potential for mistakes.
+Of course, they could join the transportation costs themselves but that would slow their queries down.
+Moreover, they would need to duplicate the joining code creating a potential for mistakes.
-Sure, the data in this table will not reflect production at every point in time.
+Sure, the data in this table will not reflect production at every moment.
-But if analysts don't expect near real-time data, the partial inconsistency between actual production data and analytical datasets is not a problem.
+But if analysts don't expect near real-time data, the partial inconsistency between production data and analytical datasets is not a problem.

 Let us call tables that hold only data contained in other tables 'derived tables'.

 Another case where you might reach for such derived is an OLAP job.
-Instead of crafting complicated nested queries, you just create temporary table simplifying query planner's job, and delete them when job finishes.
+Instead of crafting complicated nested queries, you create temporary table simplifying query planner's job, and delete them when job finishes.

 A better alternative to a non-temporary derived is a materialized view, which is basically a table that knows how to refresh its data.
 Materialized view is read-only.
 You can write only to underlying tables.
 On refresh, it runs the queries by which it was created.
-However, making sure that the refresh happens when it should is a discipline of its own.
-(I might write another article on that).
+But making sure that the refresh happens when it should is a discipline of its own.
+(I will write another article on that).

 Be aware of the difference between view and materialized view.
 Materialized view runs queries on refresh, and holds the data, i.e. it is a kind of 'derived table', whereas normal view runs its queries when you query it and does not hold any data.

 Usually, using a materialized view is better than using persistent derived tables.
-Materialized view clearly indicates that is read-only and can be refreshed with one command and saves you from sending a long query to the server every time you want to refresh it.
+Materialized view indicates that it is read-only.
+You can refresh it with one command and you don't have to send a long query to the server every time you want to do it.

-On the other hand, you might have good reasons to use derived tables, e.g., for compatibility with exporters to other systems or to make sure that your code lives somewhere else and not in the database.
+Then again, you might have good reasons to use derived tables, e.g., for compatibility with exporters to other systems or to make sure that your code lives somewhere else and not in the database.

 Apart from the column-adding transformations mentioned above, a good use-case for a materialized view might be something like this:
 ```sql
 with  temp_total_post_visits as (select post_id,
                                         count(*) as visits_count